Statistical Component Separation for Targeted Signal Recovery in Noisy Mixtures: Proofs

 This result can be extended to non-injective matrices $A$.
 In this case, there is an affine subspace of solutions with the same loss value along shifts within the null space of $A$.
-By a similar procedure as above, we obtain that $x = y + v$, where $v\in\textrm{ker} A$.
-Non-injectivity does not change the overall conclusion that denoising does not take place.
+By a similar procedure as above, we obtain that $x = y - \Eb{\epsilon} + v$, where $v\in\textrm{ker} A$.
+Non-injectivity does not change the overall conclusion that, besides the subtraction of the mean of the noise, denoising does not take place.